Course Code: SC

 United Cities and Local Governments (UCLG)

 Women in Informal Employment: Globalizing and Organizing (WIEGO)

-This course was made possible through the generous support provided to the SDG Academy by the Jeffrey Cheah Foundation
+This course was made possible through the generous support of the Jeffrey Cheah Foundation.

 Check your email inbox and click on the email verification link we just sent you.

 If it doesn’t reach your inbox in a few moments, it might be in your spam folder.
 Don’t forget to add our email address to your contacts if it did end up in spam!
 That’ll make sure it doesn’t happen again.

 As soon as you’ve verified your email, you’ll be able to continue.